Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

-Compared with aisle seats, window seats in one study were reported to increase the risk 2-fold, particularly in obese passengers, who had a 6-fold increase in risk.
-Aisle seats are reported to have a protective effect, compared with window or middle seats, probably because passengers are freer to move around.
+Compared with aisle seats, window seats in one study were reported to increase the general risk of VTE by 2-fold, while obese travelers had a 6-fold increase in risk.
+Aisle seats are reported to have a protective effect, compared with window or middle seats, probably because travelers are freer to move around.

 GCS are indicated for long-distance travelers at increased risk.
 GCS appear to reduce asymptomatic DVT in travelers and are generally well tolerated.

 Global use of anticoagulants for long-distance travel is not indicated.
 Pharmacologic prophylaxis for long-distance travelers at particularly high risk should be decided on an individual basis.
-In cases where the potential benefits of pharmacologic prophylaxis outweigh the possible adverse effects, anticoagulants rather than antiplatelet drugs are recommended.
+In cases where the potential benefits of pharmacologic prophylaxis outweigh the possible adverse effects, anticoagulants rather than antiplatelet drugs (such as aspirin) are recommended.

 - General measures for long-distance travelers:

 - Frequent ambulation